PagerTree/pt4-docusaurus/learn/devops/what-is-site-reliability-engineering-sre/what-is-a-canary-deployment.md

 3. **Inconsistent User Experience:** Users selected for a canary group may receive a vastly different experience than those still utilizing the stable version of your software.
 Implementing opt-ins for testing may be necessary to reduce negative user experience.

 Canary deployments effectively balance [embracing and managing risk](https://pagertree.com/blog/site-reliability-engineer-sre-interview-questions#id-2.-what-are-the-key-principles-of-sre).
 By deploying updates to a small group of users first, you allow time for teams to catch and fix issues before all users become affected.
-Just like coal miners using canaries as an early warning system, canary deployments help ensure that when an update finally reaches all users, it is safe and reliable.&#x20;
+Just like coal miners using canaries as an early warning system, canary deployments help ensure that when an update finally reaches all users, it is safe and reliable.

 \